yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 You may control the Storage type at the space level, class level or field level.

-See the [Controlling Serialization|XAP91:Storage Types - Controlling Serialization] for more details.
+See the depanlinkControlling Serializationtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Storage+Types+-+Controlling+Serializationbelakanglink for more details.

 # Runtime Files Location
 GigaSpaces generates some files while the system is running.
 You should change the location of the generated files location using the following system properties.
 See below how: